Alingsås HK: History

-The club was founded on 9 April 1973, and overtook Alingsås IF's position in the league in Division 3, after they had closed their handball deparment.
+The club was founded on 9 April 1973, and overtook Alingsås IF's position in the league in Division 3, after they had closed their handball department.

 In the 1976-77 season the team was promoted to Division 2.
 In the 1990-91 they were promoted for the first time to the top league.
 The team was however disqualified two days later, after a player had been found to be dopping with pain killers.

 In 1998 the team was then promoted again, and could thus play in the top league for the first time.
 In the 1998-99 the team surprisingly finished 3rd in the regular season, and 5th in the Championship group.
 They were however knocked out in semifinal by eventual winners HK Drott.
 Their coach Anders Fältnäs left the club the season after and was replaced by the 29 year old coach Per Johansson.

 In the 2001-02 season the team was relegated, but quickly returned to the league.
 In the 2003-04 season the team was back, but it only lasted for a single season.

 From the 2005-06 season onwards the team became established in the top league.

 In the 2008-09 season, the team won their first Swedish championsship, when they beat IF Guif in the final 29-26.

 In 2012 Mikael Franzén became the head coach, and he managed to lead the team to their second Swedish championship in his second season, beating Lugi HF 24-22 in the final.

 In the 2022-23 season Alingsås HK's women's team were promoted to the Allsvenkan, the second tier, for the first time ever.